nlam1170/Pente/README.md

 # Pente

-my implementation of Pente of my AP Comp Sci final project.
-Features the full game rules and a GUI for two player use

-all jar files in the libraries folder are needed to run the project.

-the project was coded in netbeans, and thus it must be run as a neatbeats project or imported as one
+Java implementation of the board game Pente in Java. (https://en.wikipedia.org/wiki/Pente).

+Features the fully playable game with two player actions using either text in the command line or a GUI.